 By using this chart, you can look for plugins that have slowed down your website.
 Then replace them with better plugins or completely remove them.

-After running WordPress stress test, you need to check the results to see if there are any rooms for improvements.
+After running the WordPress stress test, you need to check the results to see if there are any room for improvements.
 How can you increase your website’s loading speed and performance?
 Here are some suggestions.